 Summer Research Students

-In addition to letting us know of your interest by contacting Julie Christensen, M.S., NIDCD Audiology Unit Acting Co-Chief Research Audiologist, you must complete the application process for the NIH Summer Internship Program in Biomedical Research (SIP).
+In addition to letting us know of your interest by contacting Julie Christensen, M.S., NIDCD Audiology Unit Research Audiologist, you must complete the application process for the NIH Summer Internship Program in Biomedical Research (SIP).
 Summer student applications (see above) must be processed through the NIH online system, according to dates posted on the NIH website.

 1. Your academic advisor must contact Julie Christensen, M.S., to inquire about the availability of a research rotation and to discuss the research requirements of your academic program (senior project, capstone, thesis, candidacy paper, dissertation).